 Functional Fitness is one of the hottest fitness trends out there right now, but what exactly is it?
 Simply put, functional fitness is exercising to improve the way your body works.

 Traditional weight training isolates the muscle groups, while functional fitness focuses on teaching your muscle groups to work together to make everyday activities easier.
-It’s great if you can bench press a bulldozer and look smokin’ hot in a bikini, but you also need to be able to lift your toddler out of his car seat, carry a half ton of groceries to your car, move furniture to rescue toys that “magically disappeared”, and make a million trips up & down the stairs while carrying an overflowing laundry basket.
+It’s great if you can bench press a bulldozer and look smokin’ hot in a bikini, but you also need to be able to lift your toddler out of his car seat, carry a half-ton of groceries to your car, move furniture to rescue toys that “magically disappeared,” and make a million trips up and down the stairs while carrying an overflowing laundry basket.